 Homeopathic remedies used in this fashion are safe for mom and baby, inexpensive, easy to take and keeps moms off antibiotics.

-Lecithin For Recurrent Mastitis and Blocked Ducts
+Lecithin For Recurrent Blocked Ducts

 Those who suffer from recurrent episodes of mastitis are often advised by their midwife or lactation consultant to increase their intake of lecithin.